-Students should raise any concerns / queries they may have about courses you have not studied before with their subject teachers and form tutors.
-Their class teachers will talk to them this term about courses in their subjects/face to face lessons.
+You should raise any concerns/queries you may have about courses you have not studied before with your subject teachers and form tutors.
+Your class teachers will talk to you this term about courses in their subjects/face to face lessons.